sap-tutorials/Tutorials/tutorials/s4sdkjs-getting-started/s4sdkjs-getting-started.md

 ### NPM / Project

 - **`package.json`**: Specifies dependencies, metadata and user-defined scripts.
 The provided scaffolding comes with some predefined scripts and dependencies, that will be explained in detail in the course of this group of tutorials.
+The scripts starting with `ci-` are used by the Continuous Delivery pipeline.
+We recommend not changing them for
 - **`.npmrc`**: The **`npm`** configuration file.
-In the scaffolding we specify the registry for the `@sap` scope, where the `SAP Cloud SDK` libraries are published.
+In the scaffolding we specify the registry for the `@sap` scope, where the `SAP S/4HANA Cloud SDK` libraries are published.
+The registry for the SAP Cloud SDK for JavaScript is `https://npm.sap.com`.
+Please always double-check the registries specified in `.npmrc` file that you have not created yourself!

 ### TypeScript